 “Sorry, my skills are out of practice.”
 Lucas retorted.

 “Very well.
 Nazar, you know what do?
 Find me when they decide to talk.”
 Arkardy commanded as he walked out of the room, leaving Olive and Lucas alone with their torturer.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, RedRosePressWrite a Review